Custom travel-aid-kit. The things you don't think you will need.

-With my data used up and no Wi-Fi in site, I couldn't translate the simple English words: needle and thread.
+On my first trip to a foreign country with my data already used up and no Wi-Fi in site, I couldn't translate the simple English words: needle and thread.
 Finally after a lot of abstract hand motions, somehow the shop owner in Uruguay understood what I needed.
 Don't be like me.
 It takes up little space and weighs nearly nothing and there hasn't been a trip so far where I didn't need it.

 I can't even count how many times I've used a safety pin to fix a broken shoe strap or strap on a dress; a mishap that could take up a whole free day (having to go back to accommodation to change or pay to buy new clothing) was easily fixed just by having these pinned on the inside of my purse!

 Again having this small thing on me saved my whole day from being ruined when i was on a walking tour in a bustling city and my boot decided to start falling apart!
 I literally just super glued it and carried on walking.
 It was a quick fix but it last the rest of the day.

 You would be surprised at how easy, fast, and cheap it can be to get prescription eye-wear abroad!
 The first time I needed to use my prescription was when my original glasses broke in half in Santiago, Chile.
 It was $40 USD and took 2 hours (on the same day!) to get a brand new pair of glasses!
 Try to beat that in the U.S.!
 Now whenever I'm in an affordable country I try to get a new set of frames.
 My latest pair came from Romania and were about $60 USD and again took only a few hours.